-When comparing vinyl plank to laminate, it’s a close race as to which is easier to install.
-However, the installation of vinyl plank requires fewer tools and steps, so it’s the superior choice in this category.
+When comparing vinyl flooring to laminate flooring, it is a close race as to which is easier to install.
+However, the installation of vinyl plank requires fewer tools and steps, so it is the superior choice in this category.
 Installing peel-and-stick vinyl plank flooring is easier than tongue-and-groove flooring, and even beginners can tackle this DIY project.

 Many consumers opt for vinyl or laminate flooring because care and maintenance is so simple.
 After all, they don’t have to tackle refinishing (which is usually best left to the professionals) or take special precautions when cleaning the floor the way they would with hardwoods or other types of flooring.

 For laminate versus vinyl cleaning and maintenance, vinyl flooring is easier to clean as it allows for virtually all cleaning methods while laminate flooring is best done with dry methods: